 ]]>

-http://4wheelznodivi.sites.nut247h.net/learning-to-drive/taking-your-driving-test-post-lock-down/feed/ 0
+https://4wheelznodivi.sites.nut247h.net/learning-to-drive/taking-your-driving-test-post-lock-down/feed/ 0

-Changes to the Driving Theory Test in April 2020 http://4wheelznodivi.sites.nut247h.net/driving-instructor-training/changes-driving-theory-test-april-2020/ http://4wheelznodivi.sites.nut247h.net/driving-instructor-training/changes-driving-theory-test-april-2020/#respond Tue, 17 Mar 2020 14:30:23 +0000 https://www.4wheelz.co.uk/?p=11978
+Changes to the Driving Theory Test in April 2020 https://4wheelznodivi.sites.nut247h.net/driving-instructor-training/changes-driving-theory-test-april-2020/ https://4wheelznodivi.sites.nut247h.net/driving-instructor-training/changes-driving-theory-test-april-2020/#respond Tue, 17 Mar 2020 14:30:23 +0000 https://www.4wheelz.co.uk/?p=11978

 Are you preparing your students for the latest changes to the car theory test which will be coming into force in April 2020?